linux-wireless/docs/source/en/users/drivers/ath9k/antennadiversity.rst

 WB335
 ^^^^^

 There are 3 types of WB335-based cards.
 1-ANT cards share a LNA between WLAN/BT.
 2-ANT cards have dedicated LNA for BT and WLAN and have antennae in both slots (MAIN and ALT), but WLAN RX diversity is disabled for some cards (based on vendor requirements).

 .. list-table::
+   :header-rows: 1

    -

-      - **Type**
+      - Type
-      - **No. of connected antennae**
+      - No. of connected antennae
-      - **Shared LNA with BT**
+      - Shared LNA with BT
-      - **Antenna Diversity**
+      - Antenna Diversity
    -

       - 1-ANT